Strážov (Klatovy District): Etymology

-The name of the town is derived from stráž (i.e. 'guard') from its original purpose when there was a guarding point of a trade route from Zwiesel to Bohemia.
+The name of the town is derived from the Czech word stráž (i.e. 'guard') and refers to its original purpose when there was a guarding point of a trade route from Zwiesel to Bohemia.

 Geography

 Strážov is located about 11 km south of Klatovy and 49 km south of Plzeň.
 It lies in the Bohemian Forest Foothills.
 The highest point is at 875 m above sea level.
 The Jelenka Stream flows through the territory.